xXMRK888YTXx/WTMP/ReadMe.md

 ## [AdminReceiver]
 This module contains a receiver that handles events that are not correct password and screen unlock

-## [UserActivityStats]
-The module contains the implementation of the interface for receiving application usage statistics.

 ## [Camera]
 The module contains the implementation of the interface for receiving photos from the device's camera